Compare Rates and Save on Life Insurance

 Policy terms

-There are two types of life insurance policies, term and permanent.
-A term policy lasts for a set amount of time, usually 10 to 30 years.
-Permanent life insurance lasts for the teen’s lifetime and can be transferred to them as an adult.
+There are two main types of life insurance policies: term and permanent life insurance.
+A term policy lasts a set amount of time, usually 10–30 years.
+Permanent life insurance, which includes whole and universal life insurance, lasts the teen’s lifetime and can be transferred to them as an adult.
+For parents, adding a child term rider to a family life insurance plan enhances coverage flexibility.
+These distinctions make identifying the best teenage life insurance a more informed process.

 Price changes